biplabbose/StateTransition/README.md

 The sample data to estimate fractional cell division are available [here](FractionalCellDivisionEstimationCode/TestData/) and the sample output files are available [here](FractionalCellDivisionEstimationCode/TestData/OutputData/).

 The sample data to estimate fractional state transition parameters are available [here](FractionalStateTransitionEstimationCode/TestData/) and the sample output files are available [here](FractionalStateTransitionEstimationCode/TestData/OutputData/).
 The input parameters used to generate the outputs were, `numOptRun=10`, `st.optim.config.PopulationSize=250` and `st.optim.config.Generations=250`.
-Whenever the model is executed with this test data and settings, the numerical results might not be the same as given in the [sample output](FractionalStateTransitionEstimationCode/TestData/OutputData/).
+Whenever the model is executed with the given test data and settings, the numerical results might not be the same as given in the [sample output](FractionalStateTransitionEstimationCode/TestData/OutputData/).
 Rather, the trend of the data would be similar.

 ## Citing the model